rodrigocitadin/mapreduce/README.md

 # MapReduce: A Distributed Word Count Implementation

 This project is a functional implementation of the MapReduce programming model, written entirely in Go.
-It demonstrates the core concepts of distributed data processing through the classic word count example, showcasing how large datasets can be processed in parallel across multiple worker nodes, coordinated by a central master.
+It provides a core library for distributed data processing and includes a classic word count example to demonstrate its capabilities.
+The system processes large datasets in parallel across multiple worker nodes, coordinated by a central master.

 ## What is MapReduce?

-MapReduce is a programming model and an associated implementation for processing and generating large data sets with a parallel, distributed algorithm on a cluster.
-It was originally developed by Google.
-The model is inspired by the `map` and `reduce` functions common in functional programming.
+MapReduce is a programming model for processing and generating large data sets with a parallel, distributed algorithm on a cluster.
 A MapReduce job is composed of two main phases:

-1.  **Map Phase**: The master node takes the input, partitions it up into smaller sub-problems, and distributes them to worker nodes.
-A worker node processes its sub-problem and passes the result back to the master.
+1.  **Map Phase**: The master node takes the input, partitions it into smaller sub-problems, and distributes them to worker nodes.
+Each worker applies a `map` function to its sub-problem and writes the intermediate results.
-2.  **Reduce Phase**: The master node collects the answers to all the sub-problems, combines them in some way, and produces the final output.
+2.  **Reduce Phase**: The master node signals the workers to start the reduce phase.
+Each worker collects the intermediate results relevant to its partition, applies a `reduce` function to aggregate the data, and produces the final output.

-The framework handles all the complexities of parallelization, fault tolerance, data distribution, and load balancing.
+The framework handles the complexities of parallelization, fault tolerance, data distribution, and load balancing.

 ## How This Project Implements MapReduce

-This implementation adheres to the core principles of the MapReduce architecture:
+This implementation is structured as a library (`pkg/`) and a standalone example (`examples/wordcount`):

-*   **Master Process (`cmd/master`)**: The central coordinator.
+*   **Master (`pkg/master`)**: The core logic for the central coordinator.
 It is responsible for:
-    *   Reading input files and creating a set of Map tasks.
+    *   Accepting job submissions via RPC.
-    *   Scheduling tasks to available Worker nodes.
+    *   Scheduling Map and Reduce tasks to available Worker nodes.
     *   Tracking the state of each task (Idle, InProgress, Completed).
-    *   Transitioning from the Map phase to the Reduce phase once all Map tasks are complete.
+    *   Transitioning from the Map phase to the Reduce phase.
     *   Signaling when the entire job is finished.

-*   **Worker Processes (`cmd/worker`)**: The workhorses.
-A single worker binary can perform both Map and Reduce tasks as assigned by the Master.
+*   **Worker (`pkg/worker`)**: The core logic for a worker process.
+A single worker can perform both Map and Reduce tasks as assigned by the Master.
+The worker is generic and receives the `mapF` and `reduceF` functions from the specific application (e.g., word count) that uses it.
-    *   **Map Task**: A worker reads an input file, applies the `mapF` function to generate `(word, "1")` key-value pairs, and partitions these pairs into intermediate files using a hash function.
-    *   **Reduce Task**: A worker reads all intermediate files corresponding to its partition, sorts the key-value pairs, and applies the `reduceF` function to aggregate the counts for each word, writing the final result to an output file.

-*   **Communication**: The Master and Workers communicate via Go's built-in `net/rpc` package.
-Workers periodically send heartbeats and request tasks, while the Master assigns work and tracks progress.
+*   **Word Count Example (`examples/wordcount`)**: A self-contained application that demonstrates the library's usage.
+It can be run in one of three roles:
+    1.  **Master**: Starts the master server.
+    2.  **Worker**: Starts a worker process, providing it with the word count `map` and `reduce` functions.
+    3.  **Submit**: Connects to the master and submits a job with a directory of input files.

 ## Key Features

+*   **Library-Based Design**: The core MapReduce logic is decoupled from the specific application, making the framework reusable for other problems.
-*   **RPC-Based Communication**: Robust and type-safe communication between the master and workers.
+*   **RPC-Based Communication**: Robust and type-safe communication between the master and workers using Go's built-in `net/rpc` package.
 *   **Centralized Task Scheduling**: A thread-safe `TaskQueue` implemented with Go channels ensures that workers receive tasks efficiently and concurrently.
-*   **Phase Orchestration**: The master correctly manages the transition from the Map to the Reduce phase, only starting the latter after all Map tasks have successfully completed.
-*   **Automated Testing**: The project includes both unit tests for core logic (`go test`) and a full end-to-end integration test script (`test-mr.sh`) that simulates a real-world scenario with multiple workers.
+*   **Automated Testing**: The project includes unit tests for core library logic (`make test`) and a full end-to-end execution script (`make script`).

 ## Project Structure

 ```
 /
-├── cmd/
+├── examples/
-│   ├── master/          # Main application for the master process
-│   └── worker/          # Main application for the worker process
+│   └── wordcount/       # Self-contained word count application
-├── inputs/              # Directory for input text files (gitignored)
+├── inputs/              # Directory for input text files
 ├── outputs/             # Directory for final reduce output (gitignored)
 ├── tmp/                 # Directory for intermediate files (gitignored)
 ├── pkg/